isomerpages/moe-ast-elis/_learning-opportunities/SkillsFuture for Educators/Differentiating Instruction in the English Language Classrooms (Primary and Secondary).md

 	*   ongoing review of and critical inquiry into the practice of DI;
 	*   adaptiveness in the practice of DI to customise learning for students; and

-*   plan with the aim of facilitating professional learning about DI in EL classrooms in the following contexts: a Professional Learning Team, Professional Learning Community and/or Networked Learning Community at school/cluster levels.
+*   plan with the aim of facilitating professional learning about DI in EL classrooms in the following contexts: a Professional Learning Team (PLT), Professional Learning Community (PLC) and/or Networked Learning Community (NLC) at school/cluster levels.

 ### Course Structure